Telefonica/opengateway-developers-website/about/initiative.md

 4. **Read the Documentation:** Familiarize yourself with our comprehensive documentation to understand [how to make API calls](../gettingstarted/apireference.md), handle responses, and implement best practices.
 5. **Start Building:** Begin integrating Open Gateway APIs into your applications, leveraging the powerful network capabilities to create innovative and high-performance solutions.

+> 📘 Want to give Open Gateway APIs a try?
+> Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub) and gain access to our Sandbox.

 ## Join the Open Gateway Community

 Open Gateway APIs open up a world of possibilities for developers looking to harness the power of advanced network capabilities.
 Our standardized, secure, and easy-to-use APIs provide the foundation for creating exceptional applications that meet the demands of today's connected world.
 Start your journey with Open Gateway today and transform your ideas into reality.